Covid-19: everything we're doing to support our NHS

 Helping people feel secure

-But the coronavirus outbreak means that face-to-face visits with vulnerable or elderly people must be avoided.
+But the pandemic means that face-to-face visits with vulnerable or elderly people must be avoided.

 HE SAID THE RED CROSS WAS LIKE A LIFELINE TO HIM.Tracey, a support worker in Brighton and Hove